 Domestic scrap is the main raw material for production.
+It accounts for more than 80% of all major raw materials used in production.
 The proportion of its use depends on the scrap procurement process and the amount of scrap available in the country.
-The company has planned to supply more good quality scrap by continuously expanding the domestic scrap distributors and procurement base.
-In addition, the company plans to adjust the proportion of domestic scrap to increase to 70-80% of the main raw materials in production so that there is a regular steel scrap used in production.
-Purchasing foreign scrap would take a longer time to process and there is a price uncertainty from foreign exchange rates causing the production cost to fluctuate.
+The company has planned to acquire more good quality scrap by continuously expanding the domestic scrap distributors and procurement base.
+The company plans to maintain the proportion of domestic scrap at 80% of the main raw materials in production so that there is a regular supply for scrap used in production.
+Purchasing foreign scrap would take a longer time to process and there is price uncertainty from foreign exchange rates causing the production cost to fluctuate.
 Therefore, the use of more domestic scrap increases the certainty in terms of quantity and price.